 You may also/instead decide to send your Harkive story via the online form available on the Harkive site, or by sending it to email@example.com.
 By contributing your stories via these methods you will be providing The Harkive Project with additional information (in particular, your email address).
 Please be aware that this additional, personal information will not be made available to 3rd parties without your consent.
 You should also be aware that, in the main body of your Harkive story submitted via the form/email, you are advised to exclude any personal information, and in particular information such as contact/employer information (e.g. telephone numbers, email/postal addresses) that may appear in automatic email signatures.
 The general advice here is that, in much the same way that you would be advised against posting personal information on to 3rd-Party, publicly available sites, you should exercise similar caution in your own Harkive story posted via email/the form on the Harkive site.

-Shortly after the 19th July 2016 you will be invited to complete a short, online survey about your music listening experience.
-Participation in this survey is voluntary and is not a pre/post-requisite of participation in the story gathering exercise on 19th July 2016.
+Shortly after the 25th July 2017 you may be invited to complete a short, online survey about your music listening experience.
+Participation in this survey is voluntary and is not a pre/post-requisite of participation in the story gathering exercise on 25th July 2017.
 The aim of the survey is to provide additional context and information that will assist with the analysis stage of the project.
 The survey element of this research project is also requires your informed consent and you will not be able to complete/view the survey without first indicating consent.
-The survey, preceded by a consent form, can be found here.

 You may decide to stop being a part of this research project at any time without explanation.
 You also have the right to ask that any data you have supplied to the project be withdrawn/destroyed.
 You can do this by emailing firstname.lastname@example.org.
 Please be aware, however, that anything posted to third party sites (e.g. Twitter, Facebook, Tumblr, Instragram) will remain public/available online until such time as you delete it, or your account.
 Data and information posted to 3rd party platforms remains subject to the Terms and Conditions agreements you have with the services concerned, and as such The Harkive Project has no control over the use of that data by 3rd party service providers.